Hostess At Heart

 Kuchen dough is very easy to work with.
 It’s soft and tender and is easy to roll.
 Here are some helpful tips.

-Tips for the perfect Kuchen dough
+Tips for the perfect Kuchen pastry dough

 • Adding too little flour will result in a sticky dough.